1.1 Office Staff

 Public Servants employed in Ministerial Offices

-The temporary appointment of public servants to ministerial office positions may be terminated at any time where either the appointee or the Director-General, Department of the Premier and Cabinet, upon the recommendation of the Minister, determines that the appointment should cease.
+The temporary appointment of public servants to ministerial office positions may be terminated at any time if either the appointee or the Director-General, Department of the Premier and Cabinet, upon the recommendation of the Minister, determines that the appointment should cease.

-Ministerial Services and the Premier’s Office should be notified before any action is taken to terminate the temporary appointment of a public servant to a ministerial position.
+The Office of the Premier and Ministerial Services should be notified before any action is taken to terminate the temporary appointment of a public servant to a ministerial position.

 Cessation of Minister’s Commission

-- All temporary appointments of public servants in the Minister’s office automatically terminate, unless otherwise determined, and officers will return to their respective Departments at the classification they held immediately prior to their engagement in the ministerial office.
+- All temporary appointments of public servants in the Minister’s office automatically terminate, unless otherwise determined, and those officers return to their respective Departments at the classification they held immediately prior to their engagement in the ministerial office.